Rami-Albaroudi/FloydWarshallAlgorithm/README.md

 ---

 ### What is this repository for? ###
-- **Purpose**: To provide a simple yet comprehensive implementation of the Floyd-Warshall algorithm for educational purposes.
+- **Purpose**: To provide a simple and comprehensive implementation of the Floyd-Warshall algorithm using both recursion and iteration, then compare each approach's performance.
-- **Version**: 0.1
+- **Version**: 1.0
 - **Key Features**:
   - Recursive and iterative implementations of Floyd-Warshall.
-  - Sample graphs for testing various scenarios (e.g., disconnected graphs, negative weights).
+  - Sample graphs for testing various scenarios (ex: disconnected graphs, negative weights).
   - Unit tests to verify correctness.
   - Performance benchmarking scripts.